Start an LLC in California

 To make changes to your original Articles of Organization in California, you have to file the Limited Liability Company Certificate of Amendment form with the California SOS.
 You can use the LLC Certificate of Amendment form to change your LLC’s name and how it’s managed.
 It costs $30 to file.
 To change your registered agent, business address, or managers and members, you’ll have to use the Statement of Information form.

 To register a foreign LLC in California, you’ll need to get a California registered agent, obtain a Certificate of Good Standing from your home state, and file the Application to Register a Foreign LLC.
-You can do that yourself or hire us to do it — you’ll need a California registered agent anyways.The standard filing fee for California Articles of Organization is $70.
+You can do that yourself or hire us to do it — you’ll need a California registered agent anyway.
+The standard filing fee for California Articles of Organization is $70.
 However, you’re also required to submit an Initial Statement of Information within 90 days of forming your LLC, so you might as well do it at the same time.
 That costs another $20.

 When you hire California Registered Agent Inc to form your LLC, we include the initial Statement of Information in our LLC Formation Package.

 To dissolve or cancel a California LLC, you have to file the right LLC dissolution form with the California SOS.
-There are three different dissolution forms, and the one(s) your LLC will need to use depend on a few different factors.
+There are three different dissolution forms, and the one(s) your LLC will need to use depends on a few different factors.

 If all of your members have unanimously voted to dissolve, you’ll need to file the Certificate of Cancellation (Form LLC 4/7).
 If the decision to dissolve was not unanimous, you’ll need to file the Certificate of Dissolution (Form LLC-3).
 If your LLC is less than a year old and meets a few other requirements, you may be eligible to file the Short Form Certificate of Cancellation (Form LLC 4/8).